mddazure/ipv6-over-vpn-nva/README.md

 This configuration creates an IPv4 IKEv2/IPSec VPN tunnel between the two routers, over their IPv4 public endpoints.
 This tunnel is represented by `interface Tunnel101` on both routers.
 An IPv6-in-IPv4 tunnel over the IPSec tunnel enables the transportation of IPv6.
 This is represented by `interface Tunnel0`.

+# Routing

-Static routes for the remote VNET's IPv4 and IPv6 address space point to `Tunnel101` and `Tunnel0` respectively.
+Static routes for the remote VNET's IPv4 and IPv6 address space point to interfaces `Tunnel101` and `Tunnel0` respectively.

+User Defined Routes on the subnets in both VNETs direct traffic for the remote VNET's IPv4 and IPv6 address space to the local router's LAN interface.

+Dynamic routing using Azure Route Server is not possible as ARS does not support IPv6.

 # Testing
+Connect to vm1 from bastion1:
+- IP address: 10.1.0.4
+- Username: AzureAdmin
+- Password: ipV6demo-2024

+Open a command prompt and access vm2's web server over IPv4 and IPv6:

+    curl 10.2.0.4

+    curl curl [ac2:cab:deca:deed::4]:80

+The response will be `vm2`.

+This proves that both IPv4 and IPv6 connectivity exists between the VNETs over VPN.